 Sometimes the hardest meal to make for me though is breakfast.
 It’s not that it’s early per say, it’s more that breakfasts can require a lot of ingredients, pots and pans, utensils, burner space, oven space, and time in general.

-That’s why I love sheet pan breakfasts (and lunches and dinners).
+That’s why I love sheet pan breakfasts (and lunches and dinners, such as Recipe for Sheet Pan Pork Chops with Potatoes and Broccoli.)
 You can eat all the same breakfast foods we’ve all come to love and expect, but without all the cleanup.

 This recipe has all the three major breakfast food groups: eggs, meat, and carbs, and not only cooks up in a hurry but is made even easier thanks to Simply Potatoes Shredded Hash Browns.
 If you haven’t tried this pre-shredded goodness yet, you are missing out.
 And they crisp up like a dream and complement the eggs and sausage so well, you’ll wonder why you have never tried them before for your gatherings, holiday or otherwise.